 After the southern United States was hit with a rare “White Christmas” on Saturday, the snowstorms plowed to the northeast, where the major coastal cities were engulfed in blowing snow.

 Traffic moved slowly on the region’s highways, though New York-area bridges and tunnels remained open and in good order, a spokesperson for the Port Authority of New York and New Jersey said.
+Some bridges had reduced speed limits imposed.

 New York’s in the bull’s eye